 a) Prostate gland, seminal vesicles, vas deferens, and ejaculatory ducts in male.

 b) Uterus, uterine tubes, ovaries, and vagina in female.

+The Pelvic Cavity is the cavity in which all the organs, muscles, nerves, blood vessels and other structures are housed.
 The pelvic and urogenital diaphragms creating the inferior boundary of the pelvic cavity support the pelvic viscera and modulate the action of defecation, micturition, and parturition.